approvals/ApprovalTests.Java/approvaltests-util/docs/reference/LoadersAndSavers.md

 <!-- endSnippet -->

 ## Loaders
-A `Loader` tends to wrap data access layers to a: database, file system, or Web service.
+A `Loader` tends to wrap data access layers to a database, file system, or Web service.
 By wrapping the data retrieval in a `Loader` interface it becomes easy to swap it out for testing and other polymorphism.
 This also helps to separate your business logic from the implementation of your service layer.